Watching children sleep every parent feels a profound upsurge of pure love.

 Has anyone else got any tips they want to share?
 Or particularly hilarious things they have done whilst child induced sleep deprived?

 P.S.
-Leo my darling.
-Love of my life.
+Leo and Norah my darlings.
+Loves of my life.
 One day you will hit 13, and then I will get my revenge.
 It’s called ‘early morning paper round’.

 If you liked this post and want to know some of our recommended night-time reads check out our post Reading, for babies, toddlers and pre-schoolers.